Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

 Remarkably, \( p = 0 \) is the line connecting the two foci.
-From a geometric perspective, it is evident that the trajectory in either half-plane rotates through an angle of \( \pi \), as shown in Fig. \ref{Phase portrait and oscillations of 2D with p=0}(b).
-Specifically, the system spends $\frac{T_\pm}{2}$ in each half-plane, where $ T_\pm=\frac{2\pi}{\Omega_\pm }\sim 2\pi$, with $\Omega_\pm=\sqrt{1-\frac{G_\pm^2}{4}}\sim 1$ for $ G_{\pm}\ll1$.
-Therefore, the overall period of the system’s complete motion remains approximately $2\pi$, which is near the reduced Rüchardt period $T_0=2\pi$.
+From a geometric perspective, it is evident that the trajectory in either half-plane rotates through an angle of \( \pi \), as shown in Fig. \ref{Phase portrait and oscillations of 2D with p=0}(a).
+Specifically, the system spends $T_\pm/2$ in each half-plane, where $T_\pm=2\pi/\Omega_\pm \sim 2\pi$, with $\Omega_\pm=\sqrt{1-G_\pm^2/4}\sim 1$ for $ G_{\pm}\ll1$.
+Therefore, the nondimensional period of the motion remains approximately $2\pi$, equal to the reduced Rüchardt period $T_0$.
 Having established the running time in each subspace, we now proceed to calculate the amplitude corresponding to the periodic solution as follows: